Please complete the following four steps by April 1. If you have any questions or concerns, reach out to us any time by phone or email.

-As you book your flights, take into consideration that the official IIP in Argentina arrival date is Saturday, June 8, and you must arrive to the Buenos Aires Ezeiza international airport (airport code EZE) before 12:30pm on this date (note that there will be one group transfer, so early morning arrivals will await the later morning arrivals).
-Keep in mind that most flights from the U.S. to Argentina are overnight, departing from the U.S. in the evening and arriving to Argentina the next morning, which means that you would look for a flight departing from the U.S. the evening of Friday, June 7.
-We will have orientation activities on June 8 and 9, and then you will begin your internships (or Spanish Jumpstart classes) on Monday, June 10.
-Through IIP, you are required to intern full-time for at least eight consecutive weeks, and your IIP in Argentina grant covers your program and housing in a homestay or student residence for up to twelve weeks.
+As you book your flights, take into consideration that the official IIP in Argentina arrival date is Saturday, June 1, and you must arrive to the Buenos Aires Ezeiza international airport (airport code EZE) before 12:30pm on this date (note that there will be one group transfer, so early morning arrivals will await the later morning arrivals).
+Keep in mind that most flights from the U.S. to Argentina are overnight, departing from the U.S. in the evening and arriving to Argentina the next morning, which means that you would look for a flight departing from the U.S. the evening of Friday, May 31.
+We will have orientation activities on June 1 and 2, and then you will begin your internships (or Spanish Jumpstart classes) on Monday, June 3.
+Through GRIP, you are required to intern full-time for at least eight consecutive weeks, but you may choose to stay longer if you'd like, by signing up for the housing weekly fee for however many extra weeks you’d like.
 Note that, if you opt to do one or two weeks of Spanish Jumpstart classes, your internship should still be at least eight weeks, so please plan your flights accordingly.

 1. pre-departure form

 To help us prepare for your arrival, please complete the Pre-Departure Information Request Form by clicking the button below.